- The Society of Fellows and Heyman Center for the Humanities

 - Maison Française

 - Free and open to the public

-Documentary film screening followed by a discussion and Q&A with with Director Flore Vasseur and Francesco Fiondella, moderated by Shanny Peer.
+Documentary film screening followed by a discussion and Q&A with Director Flore Vasseur and Francesco Fiondella, moderated by Shanny Peer.

 Bigger Than Us by Flore Vasseur, 2020

 Film in French and other languages with English subtitles.